How Much Daylight Do We Gain After the Winter Solstice?

 • We’ll start feeling greater warmth on our skin, too!
 Solar intensity depends on the sun’s height.
 But since the ground and the air take awhile to catch up we won’t reach our coldest average temperature until the third week of January, a full month from now.

-• As for things you can easily observe, the most obvious solstitial effect is that you can look out your most southwest facing window on Thursday and again Friday and see the Sun set at its leftmost position of the year.
+• As for things you can easily observe, the most obvious solstitial effect is that you can look out your most southwest-facing window on Saturday and again on Sunday and see the Sunset at its leftmost position of the year.
 If you’re an early riser and see the Sun come up at around 7:15 AM, that will happen at its rightmost possible spot, in the east/southeast.

-Learn more about winter solstice and the first day of winter.
+Learn more about the winter solstice and the first day of winter.

 How Much Does Daylight Increase?

-The psychologically optimistic part of all this is that starting Friday, December 22, 2023, we will stop losing daily sunlight, which has been going on since June, and instead finally start to increase it!
+The psychologically optimistic part of all this is that starting on December 22, 2024, we will stop losing daily sunlight, which has been going on since June, and instead finally start to increase it!

 This gain will be minuscule at first, just a matter of seconds a day, but will steadily grow until daily daylight expands by three daily minutes per day in March.
 The exact amount of brightness gain depends on your location.